Ministrelle/obsidian-flip-cards/README.md

 ## How to use this snippet?

-To use this snippet, download `card-table.css` and put it into your vaults snippet folder.
+To use this snippet, download `card-tables.css` and put it into your vaults snippet folder.

-Then add the following YAML to the top of your Obsidian file in which you want to activate the car-table:
+Then add the following YAML to the top of your Obsidian file in which you want to activate the card-table:

 ```yaml
 ---